kaushalparikh/nuttx/configs/README.txt

       thread.
 Default: CONFIG_IDLETHREAD_STACKSIZE.
     CONFIG_SIG_SIGWORK - The signal number that will be used to wake-up the worker thread.
 Default: 4
+    CONFIG_SCHED_WAITPID - Enables the waitpid() API
+    CONFIG_SCHED_ATEXIT -  Enables the atexit() API
+    CONFIG_SCHED_ATEXIT_MAX -  By default if CONFIG_SCHED_ATEXIT is
+      selected, only a single atexit() function is supported.
+That number can be increased by defined this setting to the number that you require.
+    CONFIG_SCHED_ONEXIT -  Enables the on_exit() API
+    CONFIG_SCHED_ONEXIT_MAX -  By default if CONFIG_SCHED_ONEXIT is selected,
+      only a single on_exit() function is supported.
+That number can be increased by defined this setting to the number that you require.

   System Logging:
     CONFIG_SYSLOG enables general system logging support.

-    At present, the only system loggin device is a circular buffer in RAM.
+    CONFIG_SYSLOG_DEVPATH - The full path to the system logging device.
+Default "/dev/ramlog" (RAMLOG) or "dev/ttyS1" (character device)

+    At present, there are two system loggins devices available.
 If CONFIG_SYSLOG is selected, then these options are also available.

+    CONFIG_SYSLOG_CHAR - Enable the generic character device for the SYSLOG.
+      A disadvantage of using the generic character device for the SYSLOG is that it cannot handle debug output generated from interrupt level handlers.
+      NOTE:  No more than one SYSLOG device should be configured.

+    CONFIG_RAMLOG - Enables the RAM logging feature.
+The RAM log is a circular buffer in RAM.
+NOTE:  No more than one SYSLOG device should be configured.
-    CONFIG_RAMLOG - Enables the RAM logging feature CONFIG_RAMLOG_CONSOLE - Use the RAM logging device as a system console.
+    CONFIG_RAMLOG_CONSOLE - Use the RAM logging device as a system console.
       If this feature is enabled (along with CONFIG_DEV_CONSOLE), then all console output will be re-directed to a circular buffer in RAM.
 This